Community Classes

 Thursday Evening Lindy Hop Sessions with Tank!

-Hello all!
-March is here and for the next 3 weeks I will be teaching some Lindy Hop fundamentals classes at the NPCC.
-I hope everyone is ready to dance!
-These will be partnered classes but a partner is not required to attend.
+A little about the classes: These are partnered classes but a partner is not required to attend.
 Be ready to rotate throughout the class and dance with everyone!
 Please wear clean clothes and shoes comfortable for dancing.
 Classes are connection based.
 We will be learning "moves" but the emphasis will be placed on how to lead, follow, and build a relationship with our dance partners, ourselves and the music.

-Thursdays 6-7 PM $10 cash preferred.
+$10 cash preferred.
 No one turned away.
+See larger June flyer here

 Most Thursdays from 6:00 to 7:00pm.
 (Community Center)